 Sentencing to Probation

-Probation is often used as a sentencing option when the court believes that incarceration is not necessary for public safety and that the offender has the potential to rehabilitate through community-based supervision.
+Probation is often used as a sentencing option when the court believes that incarceration is not necessary for public safety and that the offender has the potential to be rehabilitated through community-based supervision.

 The court considers whether probation aligns with the broader goals of justice, ensuring that the sentence is fair to the victim, the community, and the offender.
 Judges evaluate the offender’s character, life circumstances, and potential risks to the public before determining if probation is appropriate.